Soldado de cuera

 Soldados de cuera and Indian auxiliaries, 1720.

 The soldados de cuera (English, "leather-jacket soldier") served in the frontier garrisons of northern New Spain, the Presidios, from the late 16th to the early 19th century.
 They were mounted and were an exclusive corps in the Spanish Empire.
-They took their name from the multi-layered deer-skin cloak they wore as protection against Indian arrows.
-When New Spain's visitador (inspector general) José de Gálvez organized the Portola Expedition, he was accompanied by a party of 25 soldiers, the "finest horsemen in the world, and among these soldiers who best earn their bread from the august monarch whom they serve".
+They took their name from the multi-layered deerskin cloaks they wore as protection against Indian arrows.
+When New Spain's visitador (inspector general) José de Gálvez organized the Portolá expedition, he was accompanied by a party of 25 soldiers, the "finest horsemen in the world, and among these soldiers who best earn their bread from the august monarch whom they serve".